analogdevicesinc/ai8x-synthesis/README.md

 ##### `output_shift` (Optional)

 When `output_width` is 8, the 32-bit intermediate result can be shifted left or right before reduction to 8-bit.
 The value specified here is cumulative with the value generated from `quantization`.
+Note that `output_shift` is not supported for passthrough layers.

 The 32-bit intermediate result is multiplied by $2^{totalshift}$, where the total shift count must be within the range $[-15, +15]$, resulting in a factor of $[2^{–15}, 2^{15}]$ or $[0.0000305176$ to $32768]$.